Cleg83/tool_db/README.md

 ## Benefits and Advantages

-* Centralized Resource: Combines tool information, videos, and purchase links into a single platform, saving time and effort.
+* Centralised Resource: Combines tool information, videos, and purchase links into a single platform, saving time and effort.

-* Enhanced Learning: Provides educational videos for each tool, helping users understand and utilize them more effectively.
+* Enhanced Learning: Provides educational videos for each tool, helping users understand and utilise them more effectively.

 * Convenience: Offers direct purchase links, allowing users to easily compare options and make purchases without navigating multiple websites.

-* Personalization: Enables users to manage their own toolbox, keeping track of their favorite tools and preferences.
+* Personalisation: Enables users to manage their own toolbox, keeping track of their favorite tools and preferences.

 ## Future Versions